mpuetz/LUKS-unlock-by-usb-ssh-passphrase/index.md

 # LUKS-unlock-by-usb-ssh-passphrase
 a hook-script for ubuntu server 14.04 to unlock a LUKS-drive at boot, using ssh, an usb-drive or passphrase

         CAUTION!
-This script is NOT tested with ubuntu server 16.04 at the moment!
-Proceed on your own risk!
+Usage of this file happens on your own risk!

+This script has been tested on fresh installations/upgrades of ubuntu server 14.04 and 16.04.
+Unfortunately I don't have the opportunity to test it more in depth.

 This script is based on the LUKS-tripple-unlock script (https://github.com/chadoe/luks-triple-unlock) by Martin van Beurden,